Rkthompson/adobe_livecycle_javascript/README.md

 [Stefan Cameron](http://forms.stefcameron.com/2006/06/26/process-all-fields/)

-I found this code very useful when creating custom functionality with a PDF form.
+I found this code very useful when creating custom functionality within a PDF form.
 It allows for a greater range of actions and events to execute on the form compared to the default LiveCycle scripting language.